Method and Trait#

 Trait system#

-MoonBit features a structural trait system for overloading/ad-hoc polymorphism.
+MoonBit provides a trait system for overloading/ad-hoc polymorphism.
 Traits declare a list of operations, which must be supplied when a type wants to implement the trait.
 Traits can be declared as follows:

 method_(Int) -> Int